First People of the Alberni Valley

 Rich fishing, fertile forests, and a comfortable climate have made the Alberni Valley a preferred location for many communities, going back thousands of years for the regions First People.

-For thousands of years, the Hupacasath people have owned, used and occupied their traditional territory on Central Vancouver Island.
-Known as the most inland tribe on Vancouver island, their territory included the north end of the Alberni Inlet, Sproat Lake, Great Central Lake and the settled part of the Alberni Valley.
+The Hupacasath people have owned, used, and occupied their traditional territory on Central Vancouver Island for millennia.
+Known as the most inland tribe on Vancouver Island, their territory includes the north end of the Alberni Inlet, Sproat Lake, Great Central Lake and the settled part of the Alberni Valley.

-The native tribe is the Tseshaht people.
-Their traditional territory extends out to the Broken Group Islands in Barkley Sound, their traditional summer residence.
-In fact, they say they were created on Benson Island in the Broken Group.
+The traditional territory of the Tseshaht people extends out to the Broken Group Islands in Barkley Sound, which they used as their traditional summer residence.
+The Tseshaht oral histories share that they were created on Benson Island, in the Broken Group.

-Come visit the Ahtsik Native Art Gallery, with a variety of native art on display.
-Or visit Sproat Lake Provincial Park to view one of the most striking panels of prehistoric petroglyphs in BC.
-You can also visit the Tseshaht administration building on the bank of the Somass River by the Highway 4 bridge.
-It won two prestigious architectural awards.
+To learn more about the region’s First people, visit the Ahtsik Native Art Gallery, to enjoy a variety of native art, or stop at Sproat Lake Provincial Park to view one of the most striking panels of prehistoric petroglyphs in B.C. make sure you stop at the Tseshaht administration building, winner of two prestigious architectural awards, on the bank of the Somass River by the Highway 4 bridge.